ozekri/MVA/README.md

 </div>

 This directory contains the assignemnts and projects I carried out as part of my year at the [MVA master's program](https://www.master-mva.com/), from October 2023 to April 2024.

+Don't hesitate to star the repository, and feel free to shot me an email if you want to know more about the fils of this repo.